Press Release Word Count and Format Guide

 The Inverted Pyramid

 Like news articles, press releases follow the inverted pyramid: most important information first.
+This structure originated in 19th-century telegraph reporting, where messages could be cut off at any point, so the core news had to come first.
 The lead paragraph must answer the 5 Ws in a single paragraph.
 Journalists often use the lead verbatim, so craft it carefully.
+For more on this technique, see night cream on Amazon provide detailed examples.

 Writing Effective Headlines